Broken Hearts of Hollywood

-Broken Hearts of Hollywood is a 1926 American silent comedy drama film released by Warner Bros. and directed by Lloyd Bacon.
-It is unknown, but the film might have been released with a Vitaphone soundtrack.
+Broken Hearts of Hollywood is a 1926 American synchronized sound comedy drama film released by Warner Bros.
+It is the second feature- length film to utilize the Vitaphone sound-on-disc sound system with a synchronized musical score and sound effects, though it has no spoken dialogue.
+The film is directed by Lloyd Bacon.
 A print of the film exists.

 Plot

 Virginia Perry leaves her husband and child to return to Hollywood; but having dissipated her beauty and seeking solace in drink, she soon finds herself another "has been" on the fringe of movie circles.
-Her daughter, Betty Anne, wins a national beauty contest, and en route to Hollywood she meets Hal, another contest winner; both fail in their first screen attempts and turn to Marshall, an unscrupulous trickster, who enrolls them in his acting school.
-Molly, a movie extra, induces Betty Anne to attend a wild party; she is arrested in a raid; and Hal, to raise the money for her bail, takes a "stunt" job in which he is badly hurt.
-Betty Anne seeks the aid of star actor McLain, who obtains for her the leading female role in his next film; Virginia, who is cast as her mother, keeps silent about their relationship until the film is completed.
+Her daughter, Betty Anne, wins a national beauty contest, and en route to Hollywood she meets Hal, another contest winner.
+Both fail in their first screen attempts and turn to Marshall, an unscrupulous trickster, who enrols them in his acting school.
+Molly, a movie extra, induces Betty Anne to attend a wild party, where she is arrested in a raid, and Hal, to raise the money for her bail, takes a "stunt" job in which he is badly hurt.
+Betty Anne seeks the aid of star actor McLain, who obtains for her the leading female role in his next film.
+Virginia, who is cast as her mother, keeps silent about their relationship until the film is completed.
 Apprehensive for her daughter's safety, she shoots Marshall while in a drunken stupor and is arrested.
 At the trial, Betty Anne's testimony saves her mother, who is then happily united with her daughter and Hal.